Agrattendick/The_Dirty_Hippy_Proposal_For_Clean_Solar_Energy/README.md

 * How big is the carbon offset?
     * Is the carbon offset reason enough to switch over to solar power?
 Should the government subsidize insalation for that reason?

+## Progress
+The bar graphs showing carbon offset came out great.

+Actually plotting the scatter plots of carbon offset by landmass raised new questions.
+Landmass isn't as great as originally thought.
+There's variation in population density.
+That was considered, and more scatter plots were to show this adjucting for pop density.
+Current thoughts lay around the roof counts in the Project Sunroof dataset.

 # GitHub Link
 [GitHub](https://github.com/Agrattendick/The_Dirty_Hippy_Proposal_For_Clean_Solar_Energy)